pvarin/clarkvarin-homepage/README.md

 Flask
 -----
-For Flask documentation or simply an introduction to Flask visit [Flask's website](http://flask.pocoo.org/ "Flask")
+For Flask documentation or simply an introduction to Flask visit the [Flask website](http://flask.pocoo.org/ "Flask")

 Testing
 -------